Let’s take a little trip back in time…

 The USDA Plant Hardiness Zone Map’s origins stretch back to the 1960s, when Henry Skinner of the United States National Arboretum first devised a working map of plant hardiness zones.
 His original vision has transmuted into the USDA zones we’re familiar with today.

-Back in 1990, a growing database of climatic records prompted the first major change to this map, and in 2012 the map was changed again.
+Back in 1990, a growing database of climatic records prompted the first major change to this map, and in 2012 the map was updated again.
+We haven’t had an update since, and we probably shouldn’t expect one for some time.

 But How Does It Work?

 The plant hardiness zone map is separated into regions by average low temperature.
-The regions range from 1 to 13, with each single number broken into an “a” or “b” category.
+The regions range from 1 to 13, with each individual region split into an “a” or “b” category.

-For example, Zone 7 has an average low temperature of 0 to 10 degrees fahrenheit; 7a has a low of 0 to 5 degrees, and 7b has a low of 5 to 10 degrees.
-Zone 6 has an average low between -10 and 0 degrees, and zone 8 has an average low between 10 and 20 degrees.
+For example, Zone 7 has an average low temperature of 0 to 10 degrees Fahrenheit; 7a has a low of 0 to 5 degrees, and 7b has a low of 5 to 10 degrees.
+Zone 6 has an average low between -10 and 0 degrees, and Zone 8 has an average low between 10 and 20 degrees Fahrenheit.

 The Climes, They Are A-Changin’

-Although our planet is definitely getting warmer, this change in the USDA plant hardiness measurements is officially attributed to more accurate temperature measurements, and a system that takes into account a location’s closeness to bodies of water, elevation, and other micro-climate effects.
+Although our planet is definitely getting warmer, this change in the USDA plant hardiness measurements between 1990 and 2012 is officially attributed to more accurate temperature measurements, and a system that takes into account a location’s closeness to bodies of water, elevation, and other micro-climate effects.

-As always, the gardener must take into account the natural habitat of any plant they wish to grow (read more about when full sun doesn’t really mean full sun).
+As always, the gardener must take into account the natural habitat of any plant they wish to grow (read more about when full sun doesn’t really mean full sun, for a start).
 Some plants thrive in hot weather, but also demand a humid and moist environment.

 So, the next time you’re shopping for plants and reading the tags like a dutiful gardener, keep in mind that the climes, they are a-changin’.

-For a great tool to see exactly what hardiness zone you live in, visit the USDA Plant Hardiness Zone Map website and pop in your zip code to find out.
-Keep these changes and this map in mind when planning and planting your first vegetable garden.
+To see what hardiness zone you live in, visit the USDA Plant Hardiness Zone Map website and pop in your zip code to find out.
+Keep in mind that the data you’re looking at was analyzed and documented in 2012, and consult your gardening journal as a point of comparison so you can adjust accordingly when planning and planting your first vegetable garden.

-What differences have you noted in your garden in the last few years with the consistently warmer weather?
+What differences have you noted in your garden in the last few years, with the consistently warmer weather, frosts that arrive earlier, or periods of drought or excessive rain?
 Share in the comments!

 Don’t forget to Pin It!